Linux-RISC/IRIX-diskless-workstation/README.md

 Last update: 2022/07/16<br>
-# IRIX diskless workstation using Reanimator (work in progress)
+# IRIX diskless workstation using Reanimator
 <br>
 The purpose of this guide is to show how to boot an IRIX diskless workstation using Reanimator http://irix.mersisl.com/<br>
 <br>